MP for Epping Forest

 Shadow Parliamentary Under Secretary (Environment, Food and Rural Affairs)

-Dr Neil Hudson is the Conservative MP for Epping Forest, first elected in 2019.
-He currently serves as Shadow Parliamentary Under Secretary for Environment, Food and Rural Affairs (since 2024) and has been involved in Environment, Food and Rural Affairs policy through multiple committee roles, including the EFRA Committee and several animal welfare and environment-related bills.
-His parliamentary work reflects a focus on rural and environmental issues, with a voting record showing strong party loyalty but occasional dissent on welfare and public-order measures.
+Dr Neil Hudson is the Conservative MP for Epping Forest, elected in 2019.
+He serves as Shadow Parliamentary Under Secretary for Environment, Food and Rural Affairs from November 2024, and sits on environment and rural policy work, including a Dogs (Protection of Livestock) (Amendment) Bill committee since May 2025.
+His parliamentary career has included service on the Environment, Food and Rural Affairs Committee (2020–2024) and involvement in several animal welfare and environmental bills committees.

-Declares five financial interests: three miscellaneous entries, one employment and earnings entry, and one ongoing paid employment entry.
+Declared five financial interests: three miscellaneous items, plus entries for employment and ongoing paid employment.

 Generated 21 February 2026